-- Investment in business sectors designated in Public Notices for detailed screening from the viewpoint of national security, etc. (core business sectors) (However, if certain foreign financial institutions comply with the exemption conditions when acquiring shares in listed companies, etc. (blanket exemption) and if regular investors comply with exemption conditions on core sectors' business activities when acquiring less than 10% of shares in listed companies, the prior notification exemption system can be used. - Investment transactions that aim to make it difficult for business operations in designated business sectors to be conducted continuously and stably - Investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions
+- Investment in business sectors designated in Public Notices for detailed screening from the viewpoint of national security, etc. (core business sectors) - (However, if certain foreign financial institutions comply with the exemption conditions when acquiring shares in listed companies, etc. (blanket exemption) and if regular investors comply with exemption conditions on core sectors' business activities when acquiring less than 10% of shares in listed companies, the prior notification exemption system can be used. - Investment in companies designated as the "Specified Essential Infrastructure Service Providers" under the Economic Security Promotion Act, which conduct business activities in the core business sectors (hereinafter referred to as the "Designated Core Business Entities") made by Type-B Investors.

+- Investment transactions that aim to make it difficult for business operations in designated business sectors to be conducted continuously and stably - Investment transactions that have the purpose of committing actions that are contrary to complying with the exemption conditions